 Sahara Desert

 The Sahara Desert is found in North Africa and occupies around 10% of the continent, spanning over 3,500,000 square miles (9,000,000 sq km).
-Which makes it one of the biggest and largest deserts in the World The Red Sea runs along its eastern border, and it reaches west to the Atlantic Ocean.
+Which makes it one of the biggest and largest deserts in the World.
+The Red Sea runs along its eastern border, reaching west to the Atlantic Ocean.
 The Mediterranean Sea forms the northern border of the Sahara Desert, whereas the Sahel, a semi-arid tropical savanna, defines the southern border.
+So, where exactly is the Sahara desert in Egypt and Africa?

-The Sahara Desert is generally referred to as the world’s biggest desert since it covers over 10% of the African continent.
-However, because it is merely the world’s largest hot desert, this isn’t totally accurate.
+The Sahara Desert is generally called the world’s biggest desert since it covers over 10% of Africa.
+However, this isn’t accurate because it is the world’s largest hot desert.
 The world’s largest desert, according to the criteria of a desert, is the continent of Antarctica, which receives less than 10 inches (250 mm) of precipitation each year.

 Geography of the Sahara Desert

 Algeria, Chad, Egypt, Libya, Mali, Mauritania, Morocco, Niger, Sudan, and Tunisia are among the countries that make up the Sahara.
 The Sahara Desert is mostly underdeveloped and has a diverse landscape.
-The wind has formed most of the topography, which includes sand dunes, ergs (sand seas), barren stone plateaus, gravel plains, parched valleys, and salt flats.
-Sand dunes cover over a quarter of the desert, with some reaching heights of over 500 feet (152 metres).
+The wind has formed most of the topography, which includes dunes, ergs (sand seas), barren stone plateaus, gravel plains, parched valleys, and salt flats.
+Dunes cover over a quarter of the desert, with some reaching heights of over 500 feet (152 meters).

-Within the Sahara, there are various mountain ranges, several of which are volcanic.
+Within the Sahara are various mountain ranges, several of which are volcanic.
 Emi Koussi, a shield volcano that rises to 11,204 feet, is the highest peak in these mountains (3,415 m).
 It is located in northern Chad and is part of the Tibesti Range.
-The lowest point in the Sahara Desert is -436 feet (-133 metres) below sea level in Egypt’s Qattara Depression.
+The lowest point in the Sahara Desert is -436 feet (-133 meters) below sea level in Egypt’s Qattara Depression.

-Today, the majority of the water in the Sahara comes from seasonal or intermittent streams.
-The Nile River, which runs from Central Africa to the Mediterranean Sea, is the only permanent river in the desert.
-Other water in the Sahara is located in subterranean aquifers, and in regions where this water reaches the surface, such as the Bahariya Oasis in Egypt and Ghardaa in Algeria, there are oases and occasionally small cities or communities.
+Today, most of the water in the Sahara comes from seasonal or intermittent streams.
+The Nile River runs from Central Africa to the Mediterranean Sea and is the only permanent river in the desert.
+Other water in the Sahara is located in subterranean aquifers.
+In regions where this water reaches the surface, such as the Bahariya Oasis in Egypt and Ghardaa in Algeria, there are oases and occasionally small cities or communities.

-The Sahara Desert is separated into distinct geographic zones since the amount of water and terrain vary depending on location.
-In locations with greater rainfall, the desert’s center is classified hyper-arid and has little to no flora, but the northern and southern sections feature sparse grasses, desert shrub, and occasionally trees.
+The Sahara Desert is separated into distinct geographic zones since water and terrain vary depending on location.
+In locations with greater rainfall, the desert’s center is classified as hyper-arid and has little to no flora.
+Still, the northern and southern sections feature sparse grasses, desert shrubs, and occasionally trees.

 Sahara Desert Climate

 The Sahara Desert, while being hot and dry now, is thought to have gone through several climatic upheavals during the previous few hundred thousand years.
-Because precipitation in the area was low during the previous glacier, it was much larger than it is now.
+Because precipitation in the area was low in the last glacier, it was much larger than it is now.
 However, due to the formation of low pressure over ice sheets to its north, precipitation in the desert rose from 8000 BCE to 6000 BCE.
-However, after the ice sheets melted, the low pressure changed, allowing the northern Sahara to dry up while the southern Sahara continued to get precipitation because of the existence of a rainstorm.
+However, the low pressure changed after the ice sheets melted, allowing the northern Sahara to dry up.
+At the same time, the southern Sahara continued to get precipitation because of a rainstorm.

 Around 3400 BCE, the monsoon migrated south to where it is now, and the desert dried out again, returning to its current condition.
-Furthermore, the existence of the Intertropical Convergence Zone, or ITCZ, in the southern Sahara Desert prevents precipitation from accessing the area, while storms from the north of the desert also fail to reach there.
+Furthermore, the Intertropical Convergence Zone, or ITCZ, in the southern Sahara Desert prevents precipitation from accessing the area, while storms from the north also fail to reach there.
 As a result, the Sahara receives less than 2.5 cm (25 mm) of yearly rainfall.

 The Sahara is one of the world’s warmest places, in addition to being highly dry.
-The average annual temperature in the desert is 86°F (30°C), however, temperatures may reach 122°F (50°C) even during warmest months, with the maximum temperature ever reported in Aziziyah, Libya, at 136°F (58°C).
+The average annual temperature in the desert is 86°F (30°C).
+However, temperatures may reach 122°F (50°C) even during the warmest months, with the maximum temperature ever reported in Aziziyah, Libya, at 136°F (58°C).

 Plants and Animals of the Sahara Desert

 As one of the largest deserts in the World, the Sahara Desert’s plant life is scarce, with just roughly 500 species surviving due to the high temperatures and dry conditions.
-Drought and heat tolerant types, as well as those suited to salty environments (halophytes) if adequate water is present, make up the majority of this group.
+Drought and heat-tolerant types and those suited to salty environments (halophytes) if adequate water is present make up the majority of this group.

 People of the Sahara Desert

 People are thought to have lived in the Sahara Desert from at least 6000 BCE.
-Egyptians, Phoenicians, Greeks, and Europeans have all lived in the region since then.
-The inhabitants of the Sahara are now estimated to be over 4 million people, with the bulk of them residing in Egypt, Mauritania, Libya, Algeria, and Western Sahara.
+Since then, Egyptians, Phoenicians, Greeks, and Europeans have lived in the region.
+The inhabitants of the Sahara are now estimated to be over 4 million people, with the bulk residing in Egypt, Mauritania, Libya, Algeria, and Western Sahara.

 The majority of the residents in the Sahara nowadays do not live in towns; alternatively, they are migrants who wander from one location to the next across the desert.
-As a result, the area is diverse in terms of ethnicities and languages, with Arabic being the most generally spoken.
-Crops and the extraction of minerals such as iron ore (in Algeria and Mauritania) and copper (in Mauritania) are key businesses that have enabled population centers to expand for those who do reside in towns or villages on lush oasis.
+As a result, the area is diverse in terms of ethnicities and languages, with Arabic being the most generally spoken language.
+Crops and the extraction of minerals such as iron ore (in Algeria and Mauritania) and copper (in Mauritania) are key businesses that have enabled population centers to expand for those who reside in towns or villages on lush oases.

 Egypt Sahara Desert

 The Sahara Desert begins on the western outskirts of Egypt’s larger Cairo city.
 The Pyramids of Giza, which for the most part represent the end of Cairo and Giza’s urban development, have historically defined the Sahara’s extreme eastern frontier.
-The merciless desert wasteland of stunning sand dunes and occasional rocky features goes all the way across the African continent to Morocco on the Atlantic coast from there.
+The merciless desert wasteland of stunning dunes and occasional rocky features goes across the African continent to Morocco on the Atlantic coast from there.

-Egypt, in the Sahara’s the Far East, and Morocco, in the Sahara’s far west, have the most established tourism choices.
-Getting a horse ride into the desert further than the Pyramids is one of my favorite things to do in Egypt.
-It’s incredibly peaceful and refreshing out there, with just the dunes and the horse.
-The views back toward the Pyramids, as well as the urban sprawl of Giza and Cairo, are inspiring.
-I also like to put up camps out there for leisure, complete with tents and large cushions that are perfect for lounging on as the desert air gently sweeps over you.
+Egypt, in the Sahara’s Far East, and Morocco, in the Sahara’s Far West, have the most established tourism choices.
+Getting a horse ride into the desert further than the Pyramids is one of my favourite things in Egypt.
+It’s incredibly peaceful and refreshing, with just the dunes and the horse.
+The views back toward the Pyramids and the urban sprawl of Giza and Cairo are inspiring.
+I also like to put up camps for leisure, complete with tents and large cushions that are perfect for lounging on as the desert air gently sweeps over you.

 Sahara Desert Oasis

-Tourists seeking a genuine Egyptian experience that also offers some exciting outdoor adventure go to the Sahara Desert Attractions.
-Contrary to popular belief, the Sahara contains a plethora of fantastic Egypt tourist sites as well as some spectacularly gorgeous oases.
-Stay at resorts, camp out under the stars, and have dinner with the locals.
+Tourists seeking a genuine Egyptian experience offering some exciting outdoor adventure go to the Sahara Desert Attractions.
+Contrary to popular belief, the Sahara contains many fantastic Egyptian tourist sites and some spectacularly gorgeous oases.
+Stay at resorts, camp under the stars, and have dinner with the locals.

 Siwa Oasis

-The Siwa Oasis Tours bring visitors to the personal contact with hundreds of olive and date trees blooming in Western Sahara, as well as old oracle temples, lush natural springs, and verdant gardens to roam about in free time!
+The Siwa Oasis Tours bring visitors to personal contact with hundreds of olive and date trees blooming in the Western Sahara, old oracle temples, lush natural springs, and verdant gardens to roam about in free time!

-The Siwa Oasis is located in the extreme western parts of Egypt’s the Sahara Desert.
-The oasis has a remarkable history that dates back to the 10th millennium BC Mesolithic epoch.
-It was thriving throughout the Pharaonic period of ancient Egypt, and its name derives from the old Egyptian terms for palm and land, implying that it was recognized for its landscaped gardens and clean water even back then.
+The Siwa Oasis is located in the extreme western parts of Egypt’s Sahara Desert.
+The oasis has a remarkable history dating back to the 10th millennium BC Mesolithic epoch.
+It thrived throughout the Pharaonic period of ancient Egypt, and its name derives from the old Egyptian terms for palm and land, implying that it was recognized for its landscaped gardens and clean water even back then.
 It later became the site of the Amun oracle temple, which was visited by Alexander the Great, who learned through the oracle that he was the true king of Egypt.

 Farafra Oasis

 Tourists who wish to see more than ancient pyramids, tombs, and temples should take a Farafra Oasis Tour.
-Farafra is the most remote of Egypt’s New Valley oasis, renowned as the “Land of the Cow” when the country was still governed by pharaohs.
+Farafra is the most remote of Egypt’s New Valley oasis, renowned as the “Land of the Cow” when pharaohs still governed the country.

 The region is predominantly occupied by Bedouins and is home to various local springs.
 It is located virtually in the heart of Egypt’s western Sahara Desert.
 It’s also the closest oasis to the world-renowned White Desert.
 As a result, Farafra Oasis trips are starting to be increasingly popular.